Dean Blevins: Broadcast career

 Blevins has announced college football and basketball games for 25 years, including 14 years for ABC, CBS, and ESPN.
 Some of his assignments included major bowl games as part of the Bowl Championship Series.
 He also has done some PPV work for Fox Sports Net.
 Blevins worked as the sports director for ABC affiliate KOCO-TV in Oklahoma City from 1988 to 1994.
 Blevins joined KWTV in 1998, as the co-host of the then-newly created Sunday sports program The Final Score (which was reformatted as the current Oklahoma Sports Blitz in 2001); however in the spring of 2001, after the death of KWTV sports director Bill Teegins in a Colorado plane crash that killed nine other players and faculty members of Oklahoma State University, Blevins was appointed as Teegins' replacement as the station's sports director and lead sports anchor.
 Since 1985 he has hosted shows for recognizable sports personalities and coaches including Barry Switzer, Jerry Jones and Eddie Sutton.
 He hosted two weekly TV shows for former Oklahoma football coach Bob Stoops from 1999 until 2017.
+In 2013, Blevins came under fire for what many perceived as a racist tweet.
+The tweet read "Happy we are the Melting Pot.
+Will be happier...if ppl who pour into our pot & sell me fuel & Milk Duds find time to learn our language" In 2007, Dean was the subject of criticism after making a radio appearance during the Total Dominance Hour on the Sports Animal while urinating.
+Dean admitted that he was sedated due to pain medication from a recent surgery.